 - December 31 – US ends the year with 54,588,489 cases and 825,477 total deaths.
 Global deaths exceed 5 million.
 The Guardian reports that US cases have increased 90%, but deaths have decreased 20%.
 Nearly every human on the planet is expected to contract some variant before this is over.

-CRIME — In November I started following Seattle PD on Twitter for the precincts where I live and work.
+CRIME In SEATTLE— In November I started following Seattle PD on Twitter for the precincts where I live and work.
 Assaults, robberies and other incidents have become frequent, and I watch police cars in groups of 2-5 come through my apartment complex several times a week.

 In the last week of December, there were about 10 reports a day within a 2 block radius of my downtown office, including fights, harassment, trespass and property damage.
 Those listed here are the just the ones closest to my front door.
 My head is on a swivel every time I leave the building.